 Can You Get the Same Flu Strain Twice?

 Getting infected with the same flu strain is rare, but it can happen, even in the same season.
-For instance, if you catch influenza type A in November, you can become infected with an identical virus in December that same year.
+For instance, if you catch influenza type A in November, you can become infected with an identical virus in December of that same year.

 Reinfection with the same strain means that your body didn’t produce enough antibodies to defeat it the first time around.
 Bad luck can be a cause but conditions that compromise the immune system, such as HIV, are more likely.